Orbital-Knewbie/Knewbie/docs/DeveloperGuide.md

 More information on the parameters can be found on [CatSim's documentation](https://douglasrizzo.com.br/catsim/introduction.html).

 The general idea used when administering questions can be seen in the following flowchart.
-This algorithm is used in every quiz that will be taken by a student.
+This algorithm is used in the general quizzes that will be taken by a student.
+Educator-created quizzes do not use this feature and are detailed in the [earlier section](#quiz).

 ![Adaptive Testing](diagrams/AdaptiveFlowchart.png)<br>
 Fig #.
 Flowchart of general adaptive testing algorithm used